 There are three main types of chainsaws — corded electric, battery-powered, and gas-powered.
 Each power delivery type can have added associated costs.
 For gas-powered models — remember that you will need a gas can dedicated to mixing 2-cycle fuel and don't forget the cost of gasoline.
 Corded electric models require a large-gauge extension cord.
 These cords are not cheap, and the longer the cord the more expensive they are.
 The lithium-ion batteries that the cordless models use can get very expensive and aren't always included with the purchase so double-check what's included with the package before you click that "buy" button.
 Also, if you have a brand of power tool that you're loyal to, you may already have the battery and charger that you need from a tool that you already own which can save you some serious cash at check-out.

-The first 35% of our total score is dedicated to how well the chainsaws perform at cutting wood compared to one another.
+The biggest portion of the score is based on how well each chainsaw performs at cutting wood compared to each other.
 To gather objective data, we timed how long each model took to slice through a stack of Douglas fir 4x4s.
 After timing five cuts for each saw, we calculated an average while omitting any outliers.
 While we were timing cuts, we also timed how long it took each model to go from fully stopped to maximum RPMs.
 We refer to this stat as "wind-up time."
 Following the time trials, we used every chainsaw in a commercial wood yard or on private property in need of a lot of tree work for a variety of tasks from bucking firewood to limbing branches to felling dead trees.
 During this period we subjectively judged the performance of each model.

 The champion of this evaluation was the Husqvarna 450R.
 This model was the only saw in our review to break below the five-second barrier in our controlled test with an average cut time of 4.8 seconds.
 The wind-up time for the Husky is also practically non-existent.
 Once the engine is warmed up, when you squeeze the throttle the chain is spinning at full RPMs in an instant.